conjikidow/bump-version/README.md

 | `label-patch`                | The label used to trigger a patch version bump  | No       | `"update::patch"`     |
 | `labels-to-add`              | The labels to add to the PR for version bumping | No       | None                  |

+> **Note:** Any labels specified in `labels-to-add` must already exist in your repository.
+If they do not, create them in advance to avoid errors.

 ### bump-my-version Configuration

 To use this action, ensure that your project is configured to work with `bump-my-version`.